madmarcos-codeup/console-game-framework/tutorial/mainmenu.md

 }
 ```

 Finally, we need to hook up the `WelcomeScreen` to transition to then `MainScreen` after the user presses the enter key.
-Here is the revised `handleInput` function.
+Here is the revised `handleInput` function in the `WelcomeScreen`.
+`WelcomeScreen`
 ```java
 @Override
 protected void handleInput() {